Contracting Policies & Procedures

 - What is the University Counsel’s role in the contract process?

 All contracts that exceed $50,000 in expenditure or revenue require University Counsel review and approval (University Fiscal Rule 3.7) which your Contract Lead will obtain on your behalf.
 All contracts should route via OnBase initially.

 - Who can sign a contract?

-Unless an individual on campus has received a written delegation from the Chief Financial Officer (which delegation must be on file with the Purchasing & Contracts Office) the only individuals on campus who are authorized to sign expenditure or revenue contracts on behalf of UNC are the CFO (Michelle Quinn) or in case of her absence, the CIO (Bret Naber), or her specific designees.
+Unless an individual on campus has received a written delegation from the Chief Financial Officer (which delegation must be on file with the Purchasing & Contracts Office) the only individuals on campus who are authorized to sign expenditure or revenue contracts on behalf of UNC are the Associate Vice President for Administration (Blaine Nickeson) and CFO (Dale Pratt) or specific designees.

-For non-dollar, MOU agreements affecting Academic Affairs, the Provost (Mark Anderson) has signature authority.
+For non-dollar, MOU agreements affecting Academic Affairs, the Provost (Kirsty Fleming) has signature authority.
 Additional authority for non-dollar, non-MOU agreements (such as Affiliation Agreements) may be signed by the Deans.

 The Purchasing & Contracts Office will facilitate obtaining the necessary signatures for all contract types received for review and processing, prior to routing for the appropriate signatures.